Download Our Free E-book

 (i) 12 months’ rent or

-(ii) 9 months’ rent where that amounts to more than 25% of a private landlord’s total annual income from any source.
+(ii) 9 months’ rent where amounts to more than 25% of a private landlord’s total annual income from any source.

 Cases involving alleged squatters, illegal occupiers or persons unknown